Menu

 How fast does mesothelioma progress?

 Mesothelioma may progress quickly once diagnosed, but symptoms can take years to develop.
-Mesothelioma has a long latency period.
-It may take 10 to 50 years before symptoms present.
+Mesothelioma has a long latency period, and patients may not experience symptoms for 10 to 50 years.
 Many factors can impact the latency period, such as age at first exposure to asbestos.
-Latency period and other factors can impact early mesothelioma diagnosis.
-When diagnosed early, treatment may be more effective.

 How does staging impact a mesothelioma diagnosis?

-Doctors will determine the mesothelioma stage during diagnosis.
-It is one of several factors that doctors will consider when determining a patient’s treatment plan.
+Doctors usually determine the mesothelioma stage during diagnosis.
+It is one of several factors that doctors consider when recommending treatment options.
 The stage of mesothelioma also impacts a patient’s prognosis, or the likely course of the disease.

 Which staging system is used to stage pleural mesothelioma?